pedrohfsd/pedrohfsd.github.io/_posts/2017-07-28-simulated-annealing-part1.md

 Applications
 ---
-Jump to [Part 2]({% post_url 2017-08-04-simulated-annealing-part2 %}) for a hands-on algorithm explaining how to implement Simulated Annealing to solve the Traveling Salesman Problem.
+Jump to [Part 2]({% post_url 2017-08-04-simulated-annealing-part2 %}) for a hands-on algorithm explaining how to implement a Simulated Annealing to solve the Traveling Salesman Problem.

 References
 ---